-The work starts with an algorithmic framework for better burst detection over multiple window sizes in a data stream environment.
+The work starts with an algorithmic framework for better burst detection over multiple window sizes in a data stream environment [96, 95, 94].
 The contribution of this framework includes a family of data structures, called Shifted Aggregation Trees (SAT), and a heuristic algorithm to search for an efficient data structure given the input time series and the window thresholds.
 The advantage of this framework is that it is adaptive to different inputs.
-We theoretically analyze and empirically study how different distributions and different thresholds affect the SAT structures and the alarm probabilities.
-Experiments on both synthetic data and real world data show the new framework significantly outperforms existing techniques over a variety of inputs.
+We analyze theoretically and study empirically how different distributions and different thresholds affect the Shifted Aggregation Tree structures and the alarm probabilities.
+Experiments on both synthetic data and real world data show that the new framework significantly outperforms existing techniques over a variety of inputs.

 Based on this family of data structures, we present a greedy dynamic detection algorithm which handles the changing data.
 The algorithm dynamically evolves the Shifted Aggregation Tree to adapt to the incoming data.
-It achieves better performance in both synthetic and real data streams than a static algorithm in most cases.
+It achieves better performance on both synthetic and real data streams than a static algorithm in most cases.

-We have applied this framework to different real world applications in physics, stock trading and website traffic monitoring and analysis.
-All the case studies show our framework has superior performance compared with previous work.
+We have applied this framework to several real world applications in physics, stock trading and website traffic monitoring.
+All the case studies show our framework has real time response.

-We also extend this framework to multi-dimension cases and use it in an epidemiology simulation to detect infectious disease outbreak and spread.
+We also extend this framework to multi-dimensional data and use it in an epidemiology simulation to detect infectious disease outbreak and spread.

-This thesis is organized as follows: Chapter 2 reviews related work in time series and data stream, from low-level data representation and reduction techniques to higher-level burst modeling and detection tasks.
+This dissertation is organized as follows: Chapter 2 reviews related work in time series and data stream, from low-level data representation and reduction techniques to higher-level burst modeling and detection tasks.
 Chapter 3 describes our proposed data structures and algorithms for the elastic burst detection problem.
 Chapter 4 presents the greedy dynamic detection algorithm.
 Chapter 5 studies several real world applications in physics, finance and website traffic monitoring.
 Chapter 6 extends our framework to multi-dimensional data.
 Chapter 7 concludes this work.